InteractiveDataVis/Interactive-Data-Vis-Spring2023/3_4_geographic/README.md

-# Tutorial 5
+# Section 3 | Tutorial 4 | Geographic

 The goals for this tutorial are:

-- to explore GeoJSON data, and how geographical features on our earth translate to projected shapes on an svg.
+- to revisit GeoJSON data, and how geographical features on our earth translate to projected shapes on an svg.
-- to understand [projections](https://github.com/d3/d3-geo#projections), in conjunction with [d3.geo-path](https://github.com/d3/d3-geo#geoPath), transforms lattitude and longitude space into pixel space.
+- to reinforce [projections](https://github.com/d3/d3-geo#projections), in conjunction with [d3.geo-path](https://github.com/d3/d3-geo#geoPath), transforms latitude and longitude space into pixel space.
-- to grasp that d3.js svg maps are as simple as lines and circles, and can be manipulated as such, with stroke, fill, etc.
 - to be exposed to the concept of something updating with every mouse movement -- the early stages of what will later become a tooltip.

 ## Setup + Serve: